nutmegitconsulting/https-syslog-bridge/README.md

 | SYSLOG\_PORT | 514 | TCP Port of the upstream Syslog server. |
 | LISTEN\_PORT | 8443 | Port the container listens on for HTTPS. |
 | LOG\_LEVEL | ERROR | Logging verbosity (DEBUG, INFO, WARNING, ERROR). |

-## **Usage Example**

-Send a log message using curl.
-Note that you must include the X-Secret-Key header matching the contents of your api\_key.txt.

 \# Get your secret (requires sudo if permissions are locked down)
 SECRET=$(sudo cat /opt/https-syslog-bridge/bridgesecrets/api\_key.txt)